-A-weighting A filter applied to the sound recording made by a microphone to approximate the response of the Background noise human ear.
-Background noise is the term used to describe the underlying level of noise present in the ambient noise, measured in the absence of the noise under investigation.
-It is described as the average of the minimum noise levels measured on a sound level meter and is measured statistically as the A- weighted noise level exceeded for ninety percent of a sample period.
+A-weighting A filter applied to the human ear. the sound re ecording made by a microphone to approximate the response of the Background noise Background noise is the term used to describe the underlying level of noise present in the ambient noise, measured in the absence of the noise under investigation.
+It is described as the average of the minimum noise levels measured on a sound level meter and is measured statistically as the A-weighted noise level exceeded for ninety percent of a sample period.
 This is represented as the LA90 noise level if measured as an overall level or an L90 noise level when measured in octave or third-octave bands.
-Decibel [dB] The units that sour common sounds ir red in.
-The following are examples of the decibel readings of onment: threshold of 0 dB The faintest sound we can hear, defined as 20 micro Pascal hearing 10 dB Human breathing 20 dB almost silent 30 dB Quiet bedroom or in a quiet national park location 40 dB Library generally quiet 50 dB Typical office space or ambience in the city at night moderately loud 60 dB CBD mall at lunch time 70 dB The sound of a car passing on the street 80 dB Loud music played at home loud 90 dB The sound of a truck passing on the street The sound of a truck passing on the street 100 dB Indoor rock band concert very loud 110 dB Operating a chainsaw or jackhammer extremely loud 120 dB Jet plane take-off at 100m away 130 dB threshold of pain 140 dB Military jet take-off at 25m away dB(A) A-weighted decibel.
+Decibel [dB] The units that sour red in.
+The following are examples of the decibel readings of nment: threshold of 0 dB The faintest sound we can hear, defined as 20 micro Pascal hearing 10 dB Human breathing almost silant 20 dB almost silent 30 dB Quiet bedroom or in a quiet national park location 40 dB Library generally quiet 50 dB Typical office space or ambience in the city at night 60 dB CBD mall at lunch time moderately loud 70 dB The sound of a car passing on the street loud 80 dB Loud music played at home 90 dB The sound of a truck passing on the street d 100 dB Indoor rock band concert very loud 110 dB Operating a chainsaw or jackhammer extremely loud 120 dB Jet plane take-off at 100m away throchold of pain 130 dB threshold of pain 140 dB Military jet take-off at 25m away dB(A) A-weighted decibel.
 The A- weighting noise filter simulates the response of the human ear at relatively low levels, where the ear is not as effective in hearing low frequency sounds as it is in hearing high frequency sounds.
 That is, low frequency sounds of the same dB level are not heard as loud as high frequency sounds.
 The sound level meter replicates the human response of the ear by using an electronic filter which is called the "A" filter.
 A sound level measured with this filter is denoted as dB(A).
 Practically all noise is measured using the A filter.
-Reflection Sound wave reflect ed from a solid object obscuring its path.
+Reflection Sound wave reflected from a solid object obscuring its path. solid object obscuring its path.
 Sound level meter An instrument consisting of a microphone, amplifier and indicating device, having a declared performance and designed to measure sound pressure levels.
 Sound power level Ten times the logarithm to the base 10 of the ratio of the sound power of the source to the reference sound power of 1 pico watt.
-Sound pressure level The level of noise, usually expressed in decibels, as measured by a standard sound level meter with a microphone referenced to 20 micro Pascals.
-Tonal Noise Sound containing a a prominen It frequency and characterised by a definite pitch.
+Sound pressure level The level of noise, a microphone refe ressed in decibels, as measured by a standard sound level meter with 0 micro Pascals.
+Tonal Noise Sound containing a prominen t frequency and characterised by a definite pitch.